Year 1

 Assessments

-Credits are awarded for Semesters 1 and 2.
+Semesters 1 and 2 give rise to the awarding of credits.
 The assessment methods are as follows:

-During these two tests, the teaching team assesses all of the students’ artistic and theoretical knowledge and skills, their capacity for analysis and criticism, the quality and quantity of their production, their development over the course of the year, and their ability to engage in individual research.
+During these exams, the teaching team assesses the student’s overall artistic, theoretical, and critical knowledge and skills, their analytical abilities, the quality of their work, their progress over the year, and their commitment to personal research.
+Their attendance in class is also taken into account.

-The examiners carrying out this assessment will present their conclusions to the teaching staff involved in the two semesters.
-A decision is made jointly; a written opinion is given to the student.
-In order to be admitted to Semester 3, the student must have obtained 60 credits.
-Repeating the course is not permitted, except in a serious case (illness, accident).
-The decision to progress to Semester 3 or the permission to repeat is made by the management, on the recommendation of the teaching staff.
+To be admitted to semester 3, students must have obtained 60 credits.
+Repeating a year is not permitted, except in serious cases (illness, accident).
+The decision to move on to semester 3 or to allow a student to repeat a year is made by the management, based on the recommendation of the teaching staff.

 Atelier son, isdaT